cleanandflip/CleanAndFlipRender/replit.md

 # Clean & Flip - E-Commerce Marketplace

 ## Overview
 Clean & Flip is a comprehensive weightlifting equipment marketplace facilitating the buying and selling of premium fitness equipment.
 It operates as a two-sided marketplace where users can sell used equipment or purchase verified gear.
 The business vision is to provide a trusted platform for fitness enthusiasts, leveraging a local business presence in Asheville, NC, to ensure quality and trust.
-The platform aims to be a professional, production-ready e-commerce marketplace comparable to Amazon/Shopify.
+The platform has recently undergone significant enhancements to become a professional, production-ready e-commerce marketplace comparable to Amazon/Shopify.

 ## User Preferences
 Preferred communication style: Simple, everyday language.